How Does Your Home Feel Today?

 Reflection — Take a moment to notice

-Is there a space in your home where you feel completely at ease—where you can let your guard down?
+Is there a space in your home where you can let your guard down, fully, not just when you're alone?

 Practical Guidance - Creating Space for Vulnerability and Connection